 - Children with ADHD can have difficulties with self-regulation.
 This can make it more difficult for them to shift from their active mode to their wind-down mode during the evening.

 - Children with ADHD are more prone to getting nightmares, bedwetting, and restless leg syndrome.

 - Children with ADHD tend to put off doing homework or other tasks until the last minute before they go to sleep.

 - A lot of children with ADHD also have anxiety problems.
-Because there are fewer activities at night to distract them, the anxiety emerges.
-It causes them to have troubles falling and staying asleep.
+Because there are fewer activities at night to distract them, anxiety emerges.
+It causes them to have trouble falling and staying asleep.

 - Tweens and teens with ADHD feel productive at night.
 As a result, they form the habit of staying up too late.